 If your digital marketing freelancer is not willing to share how your money is being spent that is a big flashing red warning sign that you are getting a dis-service, and reason enough to terminate the hire.

 Hiring a digital marketing freelancer can have a great positive impact on your business’s bottom line.
-By designating time and talent consuming marketing tasks, to those with the professional knowledge to succeed at them, you will be able to focus on growing your own core business activities instead.
+By hiring a freelancer to do those tasks that they do best, you will be able to focus on growing your own core business activities instead.

 Most freelancers are professionals who have accumulated considerable knowledge and experiences over time.
 There are many places to find and hire digital marketing experts, most commonly Marketplaces and Social media.
 However, the trick is finding the right digital marketing freelancer for your business needs and one you can build a successful work relationship with.